the-lust/Lust-Depot-Downloader-Pro/README.md

 <div align="center">

-*Made with ❤️ by The Lust — Version 3.0 — March 2026*
+*Made with ❤️ by The Lust — v3.0 — March 2026*

 *Built on [SteamKit2](https://github.com/SteamRE/SteamKit)*

-*Big thanks to [oureveryday](https://github.com/oureveryday) for the foundational depot downloader work*
+*Thanks to [oureveryday](https://github.com/oureveryday) for the foundational work*

+*Community manifest sources: ikun0014, BlankTMing, pjy612, SteamAutoCracks, sean-who, Auiowu, tymolu233, wxy1343, and many more*

 </div>